 Won't people who are stopped from killing themselves today just find another way to complete the act later?
 Some number will, unfortunately.
 Yet most who survive do not keep trying until they succeed.
 Instead, studies show, the majority of survivors die a natural death many years after failing to kill themselves.
 The period of greatest vulnerability seems to be in the first year after an attempt, a time when treatment for those who try to end their life is critically important, experts say.

 Perhaps the best evidence for the strength of this survival instinct stems from pioneering research carried out by Richard Seiden in the 1970s.
 Then a clinical psychologist at the University of California, Berkeley, Seiden found that more than 90 percent of the 515 people who were prevented from jumping off the Golden Gate Bridge between the year it opened in 1937 and 1971 eventually lived long enough to die of nonviolent causes.
 Indeed, Seiden's work spurred such a surge of scientific inquiry by other investigators who reached the same conclusion that state authorities finally agreed to install antisuicide netting underneath the famous span.
-Bidding to build the barrier is scheduled to finish sometime in 2016.
+Construction on the barrier has begun and is scheduled to finish sometime in 2021.

 Figuring out ways to limit access to particularly lethal methods of committing suicide—whether they are bridges or guns—makes sense from a public health point of view.
 Yet it also made sense to Demicco and a few other gun shop owners in New Hampshire, who agreed to collaborate with mental health practitioners and researchers after that devastating rash of suicides in 2009.
 When a public health researcher expressed surprise at the positive response from the firearm community, “a firearm instructor said, ‘I could be insulted by that,’” says Elaine Frank, who directs the Counseling on Access to Lethal Means project at Children's Hospital at Dartmouth-Hitchcock and is co-chair of the New Hampshire Firearm Safety Coalition. “'Why do you think the firearm community would be less interested in preventing suicide than you would be?'”
 In 2011 the group sent posters and brochures to New Hampshire's 65 retail gun shops.
 The goal was to encourage customers to become alert to signs of crisis in friends or household members and to make firearms inaccessible until the crisis had passed.